Home » Business Email Etiquette Articles » Business Email is All About the Details (and Trust)

 This includes website contact forms.
 Imagine the positive impression you will make (and what a pleasant surprise it will be for the site owner) by not just hacking out form fields but completing the description and inquiry boxes in a professional conversational manner where possible?

-But they don’t and then proceed to communicate with me as though Business Email Basics do not apply.
-Who emails a business email etiquette website while not using any business email etiquette?
+But they don’t, and then communicate with me as though Business Email Basics do not apply.
+Who emails a business email etiquette website without using any business email etiquette?

-One person noted that my strong stance on the importance of the topics I discuss on this website “… is a ‘Judith thing’ — the real world doesn’t email like you say they should.”
+One person noted my strong stance on the importance of the topics I discuss on this website: “… is a ‘Judith thing’—the real world doesn’t email like you say they should.”
 Wow.

-I agree — that’s why I’m still talking about the topic.
-I thought discussing email etiquette was a limited-time engagement when I started promoting it decades ago.
-Who knew I would still be talking about the same topics 26 years later?
+I agree—that’s why I’m still discussing the topic.
+When I started promoting email etiquette decades ago, I thought it was a limited-time engagement.
+Who knew I would still discuss the same issues 30 years later?

 Outperform Your Competition

 Business email etiquette is not a “Judith thing.”
-It is a “professional thing.”
-A “perception thing.”
-An “I’m educated thing.”
-And “I want to beat the competition thing.”
+It is a “professional thing, ” a “perception thing, ” an “I’m educated thing, ” and an “I want to beat the competition thing.”

-You put at risk the reaction you desire from potential partners, customers, and anyone you do business with if you do not pay attention to or minimize the importance of the details in your online communication.
-If you want to be competitive and be “the brand” for what you have to offer — you need to type as such.
+If you do not pay attention to or minimize the importance of details in your online communication, you risk the reaction you desire from potential partners, customers, and anyone you do business with.
+If you want to be competitive and “the brand” for what you have to offer, you need to type as such.

-Whether on website forms or in forums, lists, and groups — every single venue is a testament to your brand.
+Whether on website forms or in forums, lists, and groups, every venue is a testament to your brand.
 A window into what it will be like to do business with you.

-You can easily give your business a competitive edge and stand above the rest by being that company folks can trust and rely on because of your ability to communicate efficiently and coherently by email.
+You can easily give your business a competitive edge and stand above the rest by being the company that folks can trust and rely on because of your ability to communicate efficiently and coherently by email.

 So how successful do you want to be?